alttch/eva3/doc/drivers.rst

 * **dport** contains one or several (separated with **|**) relay ports used to set a direction.

-* **steps** list of float numbers, contains a time (in seconds) how long to give a power to motor to reach the next step.
+* **steps** list of float numbers, contains time (in seconds) of power access period to the motor to reach the next step.
 E.g. you have a door with 3
-  positions: closed, half-opened and completely opened. **steps** option will contain 2 numbers (e.g. *20|25*) which tells LPI the door state from *0* to *1* is changed by running motor for *20* seconds, the state from *1* to *2* is changed by running motor for *25* seconds, so LPI can automatically calculate the full opening/closing cycle is *45* seconds.
+  positions: closed, half-open and completely open. **steps** option will contain 2 numbers (e.g. *20|25*) which tells LPI the door state from *0* to *1* is changed by running motor for *20* seconds, the state from *1* to *2* is changed by running motor for *25* seconds, so LPI can automatically calculate the full opening/closing cycle is *45* seconds.

-* **warmup** float number of seconds.
-LPI will add this value to the time for running the motor if the state is neither *fully opened* nor *fully closed*, to let it "warm up" before doing an actual work.
+* **warmup** float number (seconds).
+LPI will add this value to the time for running the motor if the state is neither *fully open* nor *fully closed*, to let it "warm up" before doing actual work.

-* **tuning** float number of seconds.
-LPI will add this value to the time, if action is *open full* or *close full* to make sure the door is fully opened/closed.
+* **tuning** float number (seconds).
+LPI will add this value to the time, if action is *open full* or *close full* to make sure the door is fully open/closed.

-* **ts** (to-start) number which indicates the following: e.g. you have a door with a status from *0* (fully closed) to *5* (fully opened) and defined the middle states with **steps**.
-But when calling action "set me this door to *2*" you can't be sure the door position is equal when setting it from *fully open* and *fully closed*.
-But if you set e.g. *ts=2* and the current status is greater than *2*, it will tell LPi firstly completely close the door (go to *status=0*) and then go to *status=2*.
+* **ts** (to-start) number which indicates the following: e.g. you have a door with status from *0* (fully closed) to *5* (fully open) and defined the middle states with **steps**.
+But when calling action "set this door to *2*" you can't be sure the door position is equal when setting it from *fully open* and *fully closed*.
+But if you set e.g. *ts=2* and the current status is greater than *2*, it will tell LPi firstly to completely close the door (go to *status=0*) and then go to *status=2*.

-* **te** (to-end) same as **ts** but in opposite way: set the status number, starting from which the door will be fully opened first, then go to the desired status.
+* **te** (to-end) same as **ts** but in an opposite way: set the status number, starting from which the door will be fully open first, then go to the desired status.

 .. note::

-    LPI will completely refuse to run the action if it calculate that doesn't have enough time to complete it.
+    LPI will completely refuse to run the action if it calculates that therese is not enough time to complete it.
 Set item **action_timeout** to the proper value.

 Update options: